realworldocaml/book/en/maps-and-hashtables.md

 ## Maps

-Let's start by considering an example of how one might use a map in practice.
-In [xref](#files-modules-and-programs), we showed a module `Counter` for keeping counts on a set of strings.
+Let's consider an example of how one might use a map in practice.
+In [xref](#files-modules-and-programs), we showed a module `Counter` for keeping frequency counts on a set of strings.
 Here's the interface.

 ```ocaml
 (* counter.mli *)